kikobar/hikashoppayment-triplea/README.md

 Smart Accounts ( https://www.smt-acc.com )

 ## More details
-**This version of the code is work-in-progress and should not be use in any production site.**
+**This version of the code is released for testing.
+Use carefully on production sites.**
 At this stage the plugin is able to accept payments, but cannot receive payment notifications or process refunds.

 The TripleA Cryptocurrency Payments API is documented here: